mckaywrigley/chatbot-ui/bitapai-integration-documentation.md

 ### Important Notes

-1. BitAPAI's api key can be either set by individual user for thier use on the UI or the developer can set a key as a environment variable in the `.env` files
+1. BITAPAI's api key can be either set by individual user for thier use on the UI or the developer can set a key as a environment variable in the `.env` files

-2. If there are any changes of BitAPAI's request parameters, you can edit those parameters send on the `~/pages/api/chat.ts` file.
-Send any required parameters to `BitapaiConversation` function call.
+2. If there are any changes of BITAPAI's request parameters, you can edit those parameters send on the `~/pages/api/chat.ts` file.
+Send any required parameters to `BITAPAIConversation` function call.

-3. BitAPAI's implementation is on file `~/utils/server/index.ts`
+3. BITAPAI's implementation is on file `~/utils/server/index.ts`
    - Constant `BITAPAI_API_HOST` can be configured under `~/utils/app/const.ts`
-   - Environment Variable for BitAPAI's api key must be set under name `BITAPAI_API_KEY`
+   - Environment Variable for BITAPAI's api key must be set under name `BITAPAI_API_KEY`
-   - Refer to [BitAPAI's docs](https://bitapai.io/docs/language-examples/node-js/) for details about integration
+   - Refer to [BITAPAI's docs](https://bitapai.io/docs/language-examples/node-js/) for details about integration
-   - Response from BitAPAI comes in the assistant field of the json body and that is returned from the function.
+   - Response from BITAPAI comes in the assistant field of the json body and that is returned from the function.